Best Vehicle for Ayodhya to Varanasi Family Trip — 2026 Honest Guide

 Category What to Carry Why It Matters on This Route

-Documents Aadhaar cards for all members; Ram Mandir darshan slot booking printout Ram Mandir has entry verification; darshan slots are highly recommended during peak season to avoid 2–4 hour queues
+Documents Aadhaar cards for all members; Ram Mandir Sugam Darshan e-pass printout or screenshot Ram Mandir has entry verification; the e-pass is highly recommended during peak season to avoid 2–4 hour queues

 For Children Snacks, water bottles, motion sickness tablets, activity books or charged tablet 4-hour highway journey — children need engagement especially on the Sultanpur stretch